scarfacedeb/rggallery/README.md

 ------
 - make it work with existing GET params. (it removes it now)
 - update elasticslide or perhaps replace it with something else
+- get rid of extra padding-bottom when figcaption is empty